-The matrix P is composed of the rotation matrix (3x3), the translation t vector (3x1) and the camera matrix (3x3).
+The matrix P is composed of the rotation matrix R (3x3), the translation t vector (3x1) and the camera matrix K (3x3).
 The matrix P (3x4) is shaped as follows

-Thereby the translation is t = -RC.
-C (3x1) represents the coordinates of projective center of the camera with respect to the object COS.
-The z-axis of the camera is oriented in viewing direction.
+Thereby the translation t = -RC, where C (3x1) represents the coordinates of projective center of the camera with respect to the object coordinate system.
+The z-axis of the camera is oriented in the viewing direction:

 Image Coordinate System

-Thereby f_x, f_y represent focal lengths in pixels.
+Where f_x, f_y represent focal lengths in pixels.
 Parameters c_x, c_y represent the offsets to the principle point in terms of pixel dimensions.
 The parameter s_x specifies the skew parameter.
-In the image COS (0,0) corresponds to the center of the upper left pixel.

 Image coordinate system